optiklab/path-algorithms-in-a-graph/README.md

 (4, 0) - (4, 1) - (4, 2) - (4, 3) - (4, 4)
 ```

-where pairs are Row and Column numbers, or you can think of it as X and Y.
+where in brackets pairs are Row and Column numbers, or you can think of it as X and Y. Weights generated in both directions, but they are different, meaning that 0->1 has weight 1, while 1->0 has weight 3.

 # Graph representation in memory